thomas-mauran/chess-tui/website/docs/Configuration/logging.md

 ## Configuration

-Logging can be configured in the `~/.config/chess-tui/config.toml` file.
+Logging can be configured in the `CONFIG_DIR/chess-tui/config.toml` file.
 The log level can be set using the `log_level` option:

 ```toml
 log_level = "INFO"  # Default is "OFF"
 ```

+CONFIG_DIR is typically:
+- Linux: $XDG_CONFIG_HOME or $HOME/.config
+- macOS: $HOME/Library/Application Support
+- Windows: {FOLDERID_RoamingAppData}

 ### Available Log Levels